petersgiles/silver-octo-architecture/content/docs/01_System/30_Solving_Data_Design_Problems.md

 ## Things in Hierarchies

-Users should be able to create any __Hierarchy__ they like by using this parent sibling model
+Users should be able to create any __Hierarchy__ they like by using this parent sibling model.
+In this case a **Thing** is the subject of the heirarchy.
+In this way the **Thing** could be the subject of multiple heirarchies.

 ![Data structure](https://g.gravizo.com/svg?
 @startuml;